Aceinna/docs_openrtk/useOpenRTK/On-a-PC.rst

      .. image:: ../media/web_gui_connect.png
        :align: center

-  - Use RJ45 cables to connect the EVB and the PC to the **SAME** router/network switch, and by factory setting, an IP address is allocated to OpenRTK330 device in the way of DHCP.
+  - Use RJ45 cables to connect the EVB and the PC (PC could use WiFi if within the same local subnetwork) to the **SAME** router/network switch, and by factory setting, an IP address is allocated to OpenRTK330 device in the way of DHCP.
 Make sure the ligths on the RJ45 interface are flashing, which means valid ethernet connection.

 3. **Map Presentation**

-  Click "Play", you will find a live map showing the position trajectory, a navigation infromation display panel, and two panels for satellite information on SNR, azimuth, and elevation angles.
+  Click "Play", you will find a live map showing the position trajectory, a navigation information display panel, and two panels for satellite information on SNR, azimuth, and elevation angles.
 In addtion, on the most right side, click "chart" icon you will get a satellite Skyview Chart.

     .. image:: ../media/web_gui_play.png
       :align: center